simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 giant?
 With SimGrid, you can focus on your algorithm.
 The whole simulation mechanism is already working.

-Here is the visualization of a SimGrid simulation of two master worker applications (one in light gray and the other in dark gray) running in concurrence and showing resource usage over a long period of time.
+Here is the visualization of a SimGrid simulation of two master-worker applications (one in light gray and the other in dark gray) running in concurrence and showing resource usage over a long period of time.
 It was obtained with the Triva software.